SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 total below zero.
 In this case, the character's body is working against him, compounding the additional damage done.
-Gamemasters have three options for handling this: (1) They may use the negative damage

-> Adjusting the Deadliness
-Changing the Body Points system is fairly obvious: More Body Points lead to longer character life spans, while fewer points bring about the end quicker.
-Altering the Wound level system is a little more involved and can be handled in a few different ways.
-Gamemasters who want to add Wound levels may include additional versions of the same level, similar to the way Wounded and Severely Wounded are handled currently.
-Alternatively, they may add additional levels between each one by spreading out the points currently needed to reach each level, or even add further point levels between Mortally Wounded and Dead.
-Gamemasters who wish to remove Wound levels may include the lower limit of a deleted level in the next level up or the upper limit in the next level down.
-Or they may simply take levels out of the bottom and shift all remaining levels down.

-resistance total as a positive bonus to all difficulties until the character is healed.
+Gamemasters have three options for handling this: (1) They may use the negative damage resistance total as a positive bonus to all difficulties until the character is healed.
 (2) They may have the negative damage resistance total add positively to the amount of injury caused.
 This is a good method